ChimeraTK/DeviceAccess-OpcUaBackend/README.md

 ## Optional parameters

-The following optional parameters are supported:
+The following optional parameters are supported and default values are indicated:
   - `map`
   - `username`
   - `password`
-  - `publishingInterval`
+  - `publishingInterval=500`
-  - `connectionTimeout`
+  - `connectionTimeout=5000`
   - `rootNode`
-  - `logLevel`
+  - `logLevel=info`
   - `certificate`
   - `privateKey`
+  - `trustAny=false`
+  - `trustListFolder`
+  - `revocationListFolder`

+Detailed information about the parameters are given in the following.

+### Encryption and security settings

 If authentication should be used when connecting to a server use optional device mapping parameters `username` and `password`.
 For an encrypted connection use `certificate` and `privateKey`.
+If you want to disable the server certificate validation set `trustAny=true`.
+In that case `trustListFolder` and `revocationListFolder` settings are ignored.
+Else you need to set `trustListFolder` to a directory that includes the server certificate.
+If certificate authorities are used consider also setting `revocationListFolder` to a directory that includes the revocation lists.

+### Logging level

 The loggingg severiy level of the client can be set using `logLevel`.
 Supported log levels are:
   - `trace`